secretflow/spu/docs/development/type_system.rst

 - **imul** is integer multiplication method.
 - **fmul** is fixedpoint multiplication method.
 - **rmul** is untyped multiplication method over ring 2k.
-- **mulss** multiplies two secret, the domain and behavior are secure protocol dependent.
+- **mulss** multiplies two secrets, the domain and behavior are secure protocol dependent.

 The above idea can be expressed in code like: